 - Use electricity meters to find which equipment uses the most energy.
 See if you can use those appliances more efficiently, or switch to energy-efficient alternatives.

-Contact your local e-scrap recycler to get a bin for your workplace and put old hardware there instead of in a landfill.
-Allow your staff to bring their e-waste in from home.
+- Contact your local e-scrap recycler to get a bin for your workplace and put old hardware there instead of in a landfill.
+Allow your employees to bring their e-waste in from home.

 Kitchen and lunchroom

-Set up a container library in your staff kitchen, where containers can be borrowed to carry package-free food from home or local food vendors.
+- Set up a container library in your workplace kitchen, where containers can be borrowed to carry package-free food from home or local food vendors.

 - Use green office cleaning products – replace cleaners, dish and hand soaps.
 The benefits include improved health, a reduction in allergic reactions, and a healthier planet.

-Gift reusables – give your staff easy access to reusable coffee cups, water bottles, and recyclable/reusable tote shopping bags.
+- Gift reusables – give your people easy access to reusable coffee cups, water bottles, and recyclable/reusable tote shopping bags.

-Reduce commuting by car – encourage your staff to ride, walk or take public transport to work.
+- Reduce commuting by car – encourage your employees to ride, walk or take public transport to work.

 Support environmental causes

-Community-driven programs are good for your image and public reputation, and it feels good to support something that makes a difference.
+- Community-driven programmes are good for your image and public reputation, and it feels good to support something that makes a difference.

-Adopt a green cause and do an annual fundraising event or volunteering day.
-There are all sorts of conservation campaigns you can take part in; find one that’s close to your heart and involve your staff and customers.
+- Adopt a green cause and do an annual fundraising event or volunteering day.
+There are all sorts of conservation campaigns you can take part in; find one that’s close to your heart and involve your employees and customers.